sampoornaaghosh/MSBA_FInal_Capstone/README.md

 # SAMPOORNAA GHOSH

 ## Introduction
-I am pursuing a MS in Business Analytics at David Eccles School of Business, University of Utah.
+I am pursuing an MS in Business Analytics at David Eccles School of Business, University of Utah.
 This is a repository that I have created to track my individual work in the Final Capstone Project(collaborated with Maverick) conducted together with my teammates.

 ## Table of contents